-The department identified four key services to form the basis of the SDIP for 2009/10 to 2013/14.
+Four key services form the basis of the SDIP.
 These are integrated into the department's strategic and operational plans.
 Regions report quarterly on:

 - improving access of service providers and other stakeholders to correctional centres - improving telephone and switchboard etiquette at all service points - managing the payment of bail and fines at correctional centres - improving the scheduling of visits to offenders to support family ties between offenders and their families.